Trends

 Professional services rates, though not publicly disclosed, can add substantial costs to initial implementation.
 Labs often discover that the "no-code" configuration tools still require expert guidance to implement effectively, particularly for complex workflows or specialized testing procedures.

 The worksheet generation system, which forms the core of QBench's functionality, proves particularly challenging for new users.
-One reviewer noted that "worksheet generation is not intuitive" and that "even copying from a template still results in issues that are difficult to be resolved at the user level."
+Public reviews can be useful, but buyers should read both positive and negative feedback and validate fit through demos, pilots, and reference calls.
 These implementation challenges often drive additional consulting costs.

 Performance Issues That Impact ROI